How to Find Bed Bugs

 Repair and seal any cracks in plaster or sheet rock, and caulk any cracks between walls and trim.
 Loose tiles should be reset and grouted.

-Bed bugs are indifferent to dust, dirt and scattered crumbs, but they relish clutter.
+These insects are indifferent to dust, dirt and scattered crumbs, but they relish clutter.
 Piles of clothing and other items in corners and on the floor provide prime hiding places.
 Items should not be stored under beds or sofas.

 Closet floor should be kept clear, and if possible, items on hangers should not touch the closet walls or floors.
 Wire shelving is preferable to wood, and wooden clothes hangers should be avoided.